By Nikki Phipps

 Can You Use Worm Castings for Plants?

+You betcha!
 Organic worm castings are excellent for plants.
 They contain all the essential nutrients that plants need in addition to enriching the soil in which the plants are grown.
 Not only can this fertilizer be used on nearly any type of plant, it can also be used directly on plants without burning them.
 Worm castings manure can be applied as top dressing, side dressing, or worked into the soil.

 How to Make Worm Castings